info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 East Africa is a dream for students who want the Serengeti, Masai Mara, Ngorongoro Crater and the Great Migration.
 It is usually more expensive, but it can be unforgettable when planned with enough time.

-• Best for migration, big cats and classic safari landscapes
+• Best for migration, big cats and classic safari landscapes.

-• Usually requires guided safari logistics
+• Usually requires more structured guided safari logistics.

-• Great for longer educational trips and wildlife-focused groups
+• Great for longer educational trips and wildlife-focused groups.

 Explore East Africa